-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) MCB2011C Introduction to Microbiology 4 45 30 0 120 None
+Cours Code e Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent MCB2 011C Introduction to Microbiology 4 45 30 0 120 None

 This course provides an introduction to microbiology that emphasizes effects of microorganisms on human systems.
 Topics include microbial cell structure, function and metabolism; requirements for and control of growth; genetics, mutations, and biotechnology; a survey of bacteria, viruses, algae, fungi, protozoa and helminths; interactions with and impact of microbes on humans, including mechanisms of pathogenicity.
 Laboratory exercises, coordinated with class content, including techniques for the cultivation, study, and control of microorganisms are included in this course.
 Offered as a Blended course.